luigiifan/Macropad-Arduino/README.md

 Macropad is a keypad that can perform macros and other functions using a microcontroller and scripts.

 # Pro Feature
-- Macros (For gaming and coding)
+- Macros for gaming and coding
-- Multiple Panel (Different Function)
+- Multiple Panel with different Functions
 - GUI for the navigation panel
 - Easy to program but not easy for beginners *(Unless you watched all the tutorials I gave below.)*
 - Cheap but High Quality Material